Alert Integrations

 A webhook is a user-defined HTTP callback mechanism.
 The webhook allows an application—in this case Capella—to send an HTTP request with a JSON alert payload to a previously configured URL.
 On the receiving end, you can customize the third-party tool to direct alert messages from Capella into appropriate workflows and recipients.

 The Capella alert integration feature is generic.
 You can configure alert integrations for any third-party tool that supports an incoming webhook.
-An alert integration requires the destination URL for the webhook and either basic or bearer token authentication and authorization.
+An alert integration requires a publicly accessible destination URL for the webhook, along with either basic or bearer token authentication and authorization.

 Couchbase has verified the use of ServiceNow with the Capella alert integration feature.
 Refer to How to Integrate Webhooks into ServiceNow on the ServiceNow website for more information.